top of page

 Our accommodation in Bukhara was a highlight all on its own — an actual caravanserai ✨.

 Thick stone walls that kept the rooms cool in the heat.
 Heavy wooden doors.
 An inner courtyard where traders once tied their camels.
-Lanterns that flickered softly at night.
-Staying in one of these old Silk Road inns is easily one of the most unique places to stay in Uzbekistan, and the kids were absolutely enchanted by the idea that merchants slept (and snored!) in the same courtyard centuries before.
+Staying in one of these old Silk Road inns is easily one of the most unique places to stay in Uzbekistan.
+Our kids were fascinated by it - maybe not as much as me! #dreamcometrue

-If you’re looking for something memorable, caravanserai accommodation in Bukhara is such a special experience.
+If you’re looking for something memorable, caravanserai accommodation in Bukhara is such a special experience, and there are plenty to book in advance on booking.com

 Exploring Bukhara’s Old City With Kids

 Bukhara’s old city is ideal for slow wandering.
-Everything is close together, the streets are pedestrian-friendly, and there’s a sense of calm here that makes family travel feel effortless.
+It is a flat and easily walkable city, the streets are pedestrian-friendly, and there’s a sense of calm here that makes family travel feel effortless.
+There are great walking tours on offer too, if you prefer to have a guide.

 The Po-i-Kalyan complex is one of the most famous attractions in Bukhara, and seeing it at sunset was unforgettable.